finos/perspective/docs/md/js.md

 ---
 id: js
-title: Javascript User Guide
+title: JavaScript User Guide
 ---

-Perspective's Javascript library offers a flexible, intuitive UI on top of a fast, powerful streaming data engine.
+Perspective's JavaScript library offers a flexible, intuitive UI on top of a fast, powerful streaming data engine.
 Developers are able to pick and choose the modules they require for their use case, and users are presented with a clean user interface through which to analyze data.

-This document offers an overview of the Javascript library, providing:
+This document offers an overview of the JavaScript library, providing:

 - A quick start guide for integrating Perspective in your application
 - An overview of Perspective's module structure